Skip to content

 Predictability pay

-• Additional work or on-call shift
+• An additional shift or on-call shift is added

 • A shift is canceled